 The nativity story told through the letters that spell the word Christmas.
 Very simple, extremely effective and a LOT of fun!
 You can’t go wrong with it.
 TIP: A lot of churches / Sunday schools with wide age ranges tend to buy both versions of this play and merge them together.

 These two early years performances are our best-selling nativity plays.
 The nativity in its simplest form possible.
 Great for very young children, but if you have a very wide age range don’t be put off by the title.
-We know of many churches who have used these nativities with all ages, by simply missing out the first song.
+We know of many churches who have used these nativities with all ages, by simply missing out the first song, or by changing the line that says, “Our first nativity” into “Our church nativity”.
 A guaranteed winner!